 The views of the NYC skyline from this part of Brooklyn are absolutely amazing, so be sure to bring a camera.
 You can even get a clear shot of the Statue of Liberty if you walk to the very end of the boardwalk (pier 5 or 6).

 The Brooklyn Bridge Park is also a dream for boating enthusiasts.
 Its location on the East River's shores make it the perfect place to take in the many boats that traverse this section of the river.
 Look out for long barges, bright yellow water taxis and ferries, and small colorful sailboats on any given day.
 To get closer to the river, there are a few sandy and rock-strewn areas on the bank of the river that are open to the public.

 Sports lovers will want to head to piers 1, 2, 4, and 5 to get active with sports.
 The basketball, bocce, handball and volleyball courts are frequented by locals who either bring or borrow equipment and take turns using the courts.

 10. See a Play at St. Ann's Warehouse

 The homey St. Ann's Theater is the best thing to do near the Brooklyn Bridge for theater lovers.
 The small theater literally sits right below the Brooklyn Bridge.
 Time your walk to coincide with one of the plays for a Broadway experience at below Broadway prices.

 From outside, St. Ann's does not seem like much.
 Housed in an old tobacco warehouse, the theater is small compared to Broadway standards.
 However, the quality of its plays is anything but substandard.
-For show and concert schedules stannswarehouse.org.
+For show and concert schedules, check out their website.

-After walking across the Brooklyn Bridge, these nearby restaurants and activities should make for an interesting way to spend the rest of the day.
-Happy Travels!
+These restaurants and activities near the Brooklyn Bridge should make for an interesting way to spend the day after walking across the famous bridge.
+Happy travels!